 A prospective counselor will begin his or her education with a bachelor's degree.
-A student may choose a related major, such as psychology, education or social work, or he or she may choose an unrelated major.
+A student might choose a related major, such as psychology, education or social work, or he or she might choose an unrelated major.
 If choosing an unrelated major, the student will need to take some electives in psychology.
-Coursework in general psychology, abnormal psychology, psychology of adolescence, personality psychology and statistics may be useful for preparing for graduate school.
+Coursework in general psychology, abnormal psychology, psychology of adolescence, personality psychology and statistics might be useful for preparing for graduate school.

-- Complete work or volunteer experience in a counseling setting.
-Students may choose to gain work experience as volunteers or interns in settings that will expose them to the counseling profession.
-Having hands-on experience and witnessing the daily demands of a counselor may better prepare students for graduate school.
-Completing such experience also demonstrates commitment to the profession and puts students in touch with professionals who may be able to write letters of recommendation for graduate school applications.
+Students also might choose to gain work experience as volunteers or interns in settings that will expose them to the counseling profession.
+Having hands-on experience and witnessing the daily demands of a counselor can better prepare students for graduate school.
+Completing such experience also demonstrates commitment to the profession and puts students in touch with professionals who might be able to write letters of recommendation for graduate school applications.

-Social work programs with a focus in counseling prepare students to become Licensed Clinical Social Workers, while programs for school counselors focus specifically on counseling in the school environment.
-Master of Arts in Counseling programs tend to have individual-centered theoretical leanings and prepare graduates to become Licensed Mental Health Counselors (LMHCs).
-LMHCs can work with individuals or groups and may specialize in a certain population or mental health disorder.
-Programs that prepare students to become Licensed Marriage and Family Therapists focus on techniques for improving the relationships of family members and couples.
+Social work programs with a focus in counseling prepare students to become licensed clinical social workers, while programs for school counselors focus specifically on counseling in the school environment.
+A Master of Arts in Counseling program tends to have individual-centered theoretical leanings and prepares graduates to become licensed mental health counselors.
+These counselors can work with individuals or groups and may specialize in certain population or mental health disorder.
+Programs that prepare students to become licensed marriage and family therapists focus on techniques for improving the relationships of family members and couples.

 In many states, graduates of master's programs must first complete a certain period of supervised clinical experience before they may become fully licensed.
 However, many states offer provisional licenses for graduates who meet all other requirements for licensure.
 A provisional license allows a counselor to conduct clinical work under the supervision of a qualified licensed counselor.
 A contract with an approved supervisor may be a requirement for gaining provisional licensure.
 Provisional licensure often expires after a certain time period.
 Upon expiration of the license, counselors usually must apply for full licensure.

-Supervised work experience after graduation usually lasts for two years and requires 1,500-4,000 hours.
-Requirements vary depending on the profession and a state's requirements.
+Supervised work experience after graduation usually lasts for two years and requires 1,500 to 4,000 hours.
+Requirements may vary depending on the profession and a state's requirements.
 Oftentimes, school counselors are not required to complete this step and can be awarded licensure immediately upon graduation from a master's degree program.

 Counselors completing work experience should check with their state's requirements for structuring and documenting the experience.
 There are often rules about how much time must be directly observed by the supervising counselor and what types of tasks a provisional counselor can count towards the hourly requirement.
 Failure to comply with the state's standards can cause a delay in obtaining full licensure.

 Passing a state or national examination is a common requirement for entering any of the counseling fields.
-Some states provide their own exams; however, many rely on industry regulative boards to provide exams, such as the Association of Social Work Boards Clinical Examination, the National Clinical Mental Health Counseling Examination or the Association of Marital and Family Therapy Regulatory Boards Exam.
+Some states provide their own exams; however, many rely on industry regulative exams, such as the Association of Social Work Boards Clinical Examination and the National Clinical Mental Health Counseling Examination or the Association of Marital and Family Therapy Regulatory Boards Exam.